David Nelson (actor): Early life

-Nelson was born October 24, 1936 in New York City, the elder son of entertainment couple Harriet Hilliard Nelson and Ozzie Nelson who was of Swedish descent.
+Nelson was born October 24, 1936, in New York City, the elder son of entertainment couple Harriet Hilliard Nelson and Ozzie Nelson.
 His younger brother was singer Ricky Nelson.
-In late 1941, Nelson aged five, moved with his parents from Tenafly, New Jersey to Los Angeles, California.
+In late 1941, Nelson moved with his parents from Tenafly, New Jersey, to Los Angeles, California.

 He attended Hollywood High School, balancing his studies, playing on the football team and his TV work.
 He later attended the University of Southern California and was a member of Kappa Sigma fraternity.

 Career

-Along with his brother and their parents, Nelson appeared on the long-running sitcom The Adventures of Ozzie and Harriet in the 1950s and 1960s.
-Late in the run of the series, David directed several episodes.
-After the series' end, he continued acting, directing and producing.
-His most memorable break-out role was in the 1959 thriller The Big Circus, wherein he played a disturbed, apparently homicidal, troubled youth, while his last film appearance was in the lighter 1990 film Cry-Baby.
-For his contribution to the motion picture industry, David Nelson was honored with a star on the Hollywood Walk of Fame at 1501 Vine Street, on May 9, 1996.
+Acting

+Nelson's acting career started in 1949 when he and his brother began playing themselves on their parents' radio series The Adventures of Ozzie and Harriet, which lasted until 1954.
+His film debut came in Here Come the Nelsons, released in 1952.

+Also in 1952 Nelson continued playing himself on the television version of The Adventures of Ozzie and Harriet, which ran until 1966.
+Starting in the early 1960s he directed about a dozen episodes of the show.